devjhex/huddle-landing-page/README.md

 ### Useful resources

-- [Example resource 1](https://www.tailwindcss.com) - This helped me to get the core concepts of how tailwindCSS works and some of the units that are come in handy.
+- [Tailwind Docs](https://www.tailwindcss.com) - This helped me to get the core concepts of how tailwindCSS works and some of the units that are come in handy.

 ## Author